petermsouzajr/qa-shadow-report/README.md

       ],
       googleSpreadsheetId: 'v544j5h4h456v6n',
       googleKeyFilePath: 'googleCredentials.json',
-      testData: 'cypress/results/output.json',
+      testData: '[framework]/results/output.json',
 };
 ```

-To incorporate a Test Target into your Cypress report, it's essential, and highly recommended, to integrate the Target Type into your Cypress file structure.
+To incorporate a Test Target into your [framework] report, it's essential, and highly recommended, to integrate the Target Type into your [framework] file structure.
 This practice enhances organizational clarity within your team.
 For instance, in this example, 'api' is added after the e2e directory:

-`cypress/e2e/api/1-getting-started/todo.cy.js`
+`[framework]/api/1-getting-started/todo.cy.js`

 Similarly, you can structure your files for other types, such as UI or Performance:

-`cypress/e2e/ui/1-getting-started/todo.cy.js`
+`[framework]/ui/1-getting-started/todo.cy.js`

-`cypress/e2e/performance/1-getting-started/todo.cy.js`
+`[framework]/performance/1-getting-started/todo.cy.js`

 This method of file organization facilitates easy identification and categorization of tests based on their target type, thereby streamlining the reporting and analysis process.